MusicMoveArr/MiniMediaScanner/README.md

 3. MusicBrainz support (+cached in Postgres)
 4. Spotify support (+cached in Postgres)
 5. Tidal support (+cached in Postgres)
+6. Deezer support (+cached in Postgres)
-6. All commands are multi-threaded for performance
+7. All commands are multi-threaded for performance
-7. Low memory footprint
+8. Low memory footprint

 # Commands
 1. Import - Import Full/Partially your entire library multi-threaded
 2. UpdateMB - Update MusicBrainz media info in postgres
+3. UpdateSpotify - Update/Add artists into the database from Spotify's API
+4. UpdateTidal - Update/Add artists into the database from Tidal's API
+5. UpdateDeezer - Update/Add artists into the database from Deezer's API
-3. Missing - Query potentially missing songs from artists by checking with MusicBrainz
+6. Missing - Query potentially missing songs from artists by checking with MusicBrainz
-4. DeletedMedia - Check which media is deleted locally, optionally remove from database as well
+7. DeletedMedia - Check which media is deleted locally, optionally remove from database as well
-5. Convert - Convert for example FLAC > M4A, FLAC > MP3 etc
+8. Convert - Convert for example FLAC > M4A, FLAC > MP3 etc
-6. Fingerprint - Fingerprint all the media by generating AcoustID / AcoustID Fingerprint
+9. Fingerprint - Fingerprint all the media by generating AcoustID / AcoustID Fingerprint
-7. DeDuplicate - DeDuplicate files locally that contain at the end of the filename, (1).mp3, (2).m4a etc
+10. DeDuplicate - DeDuplicate files locally that contain at the end of the filename, (1).mp3, (2).m4a etc
-8. NormalizeFile - Normalize/Standardize all your media file names to a common standard
+11. NormalizeFile - Normalize/Standardize all your media file names to a common standard

    Every word gets capatalized (rest of the letters lowercase) except roman letters, all uppercase